kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ### Conversion and validation service for the AsyncAPI 2.0 specs in the Headless CMS

 Ever since we introduced Kyma and its Application Connector component, we have been getting reports that you could easily register an application with the AsyncAPI spec but the spec did not render successfully in the UI.
 The reason was each and every time the same: the spec was not valid.
-It did not display because the validation only worked in the UI.
+It wasn't rendered because the validation only worked in the UI.

 We decided to finally solve the problem and introduce a service that validates the AsyncAPI spec before it is accepted by the Headless CMS.
 Because integrating the service with Kyma will take some time, we decided to introduce the validation already for the latest version of the AsyncAPI specification.
 As a result, the service we introduced not only handles validation of the spec but also automatically converts the spec into the latest AsyncAPI version.
 For example, if you register the spec in version 1.0, 1.1, or 1.2, the service converts it to version 2.0.0-rc1.